This article has been updated from a previous version.

 An auto insurance deductible is the amount you need to pay out of pocket when you file a claim.
 For instance, if you have a $500 deductible and the cost of repairs is $5,000, you pay the first $500 and the insurance provider pays the rest.

 The amount you choose to set your deductible at affects your insurance premium.
-The higher the deductible, the less your premium will be since you’re agreeing to take on a larger share of the costs.
-You can compare different deductible amounts to see how they affect your car insurance rates.
+The higher your deductible, the lower your premium will be, since you’re agreeing to take on a larger share of the claim costs.
+You can compare different deductible amounts to see how they affect your car insurance rate.

 Don't waste time calling around for auto insurance

 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.